Srihari1176/stock_app/README.md

 📊 Market Data & Charts

-TradingView widgets are used for market charts, heatmaps, and overviews.
+TradingView widgets are used for:

+Market charts

+Heatmaps

+Market overviews

 TradingView is treated strictly as a visualization layer, not a source of truth.

-Special care is taken with Indian market symbols, as TradingView is:
+Special care is taken with Indian market symbols, as TradingView support is:

 NSE-first

 Partially supportive of BSE

-Inconsistent with small-cap stocks
+Inconsistent for small-cap stocks

-The application handles unsupported symbols gracefully by falling back or displaying clear “Chart not available” states instead of breaking the UI.
+Unsupported symbols are handled gracefully with fallbacks or clear “Chart not available” states instead of breaking the UI.

 ⚙️ Tech Stack